Hectic days and busy nights: Who has time to cook? That’s why many of us rely on the grab-and-go ease of processed foods.

-To help you make heart-healthy choices, here's list of foods to add to your shopping cart, and a list of items to avoid no matter how convenient they are.
+To help you make the best choices, here are lists of what to add to your shopping cart and what to avoid.

-- Produce: Look for colorful fruits and vegetables: berries, oranges, apples, yams, broccoli, spinach, bell peppers, and more.
-Cholesterol-free, low-fat, fruits and vegetables are the foundation of any heart-healthy diet.
+Produce: Look for colorful fruits and vegetables, such as berries, oranges, apples, yams, broccoli, spinach, and bell peppers.
+Naturally cholesterol-free and low-fat, fruits and vegetables are the foundation of a good diet.